-Run length: The heater was initially designed to run for 9-10 months.
-Due to problems with the coking, the heater only ran for three-four months, after which the heater had to be shut down to clean the coking inside the tubes.
+Run Length: The heater was initially designed to run for 9-10 months.
+Due to problems with the coking, the heater only ran for 3-4 months after which the heater had to be shut down to clean the coking inside the tubes.

-Thermal behavior: The temperature readings on the tube metal showed nonuniform temperatures and heat flux distributions at the tube surface.
-Visual troubleshooting of the heater and its various components is extremely difficult and impractical because there is no easy way to access the interior of the system.
+Thermal Behavior: The temperature readings on the tube metal showed non-uniform temperatures and heat flux distributions at the tube surface.
+Visual troubleshooting of the heater and its various components is extremely difficult and impractical because there is no easy way to access to the interior of the system.
 Zeeco decided to turn to virtual simulation to gain insight into the heater performance.
-The multiphysics simulation software Simcenter STAR-CCM+ was used as a troubleshooting tool for this purpose.
+The multiphysics simulation software STAR-CCM+, was used as a troubleshooting tool for this purpose.